3 strategies for tax-smart investing

 Tax-advantaged accounts for retirement savers:

-Source: Assumes $750 in monthly pretax contributions from age 30 to age 65 and a 6% annual return.
+Source: Edward Jones estimates.
+Assumes $750 in monthly pretax contributions from age 30 to age 65 and a 6% annual return.
 Traditional retirement account assumes tax-deductible contributions and is taxed at 25% at age 65.
 Taxable account assumes after-tax contributions, dividend and interest taxed annually at 25%, and capital gains taxed at 15% at age 65.
-Rounded to nearest $5,000.
+This hypothetical example is for illustrative purposes only and does not reflect the performance of a specific investment.
+Values rounded to the nearest $5,000.

 Because changes in tax rules can be unpredictable, we generally recommend investing in different account types to diversify your tax treatment.
 Where you focus your contributions, though, may change over time depending on your life stage and tax situation.
 For example, you may want to consider contributing to a traditional retirement account when you expect your tax rate to be lower in retirement than your current tax rate, whereas you may want to contribute to a Roth account when you expect your tax rate to be higher in retirement.
 If most of your retirement assets are already in a traditional retirement account and/or you have fewer contribution years remaining, you can convert a portion of your traditional retirement assets to a Roth account.
 A Roth conversion will cause a taxable event, though, so you'll want to consult your tax professional before making any decisions to convert.